PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

     - The script takes a few seconds to start (the terminal looks like it's hanging), then rapidly prints statements throughout the entire process, so when that stops and there is a summary of the staging in the last print statement, you know the step is complete.
 You can also monitor CPU usage on glances and see that it has returned to a very low % again (like 0.2%).

 -  In a separate terminal, while ssh'ed into any of the nodes running the job, and with your virtual environment activated, run `glances` to track memory usage and such as the script runs.
 This helps troubleshoot things like memory leaks.
 You can determine if issues are related to the network connection and `iowait`, or the code itself.
     - If using CPU script: CPU usage should be around 80-100% for optimal performance, but it has fluctuated around 40% before, indicating a bottleneck.
-This could be the result of other users heavily utilizing the cluster you're working on, which slows down your processing but is out of your control if that is the reason.
+This could be the result of other users reading and writing to `/scratch, which slows down your netowrk speed but is out of your control.
-      - Note from Robyn: Is this true?
-I thought we have the slurm script set up to reserve entire nodes to ourselves?
-But maybe other users can impact the network speed, i.e. reading and writing files.
-      - Note from Kastan: Robyn is exactly correct.
-I think the network speed (reading from /scratch) flucuates a lot.
     - If using GPU script: In May 2023 during staging with 20 nodes and 17,039 input files, memory % increased to ~55% within the fist 16 hours of the run, then stabilized and did not fluctuate the rest of the run.

 -  Once staging is complete, run `python viz-workflow/rsync_staging_to_scratch.py`.